atmos/atmos.github.io/_posts/2009-08-22-sf-bound-and-down-upcoming-talks.markdown

 I'm going to be speaking at three conferences over the next few months so I figured I'd mention them here.

-I'm going to be speaking at <a href="http://rubyhoedown.com">the ruby hoe down</a> in August on "how to be simply awesome."
-It's basically a run down of how <a href="http://github.com/halorgium">tim</a> and I are winning on the regular.
+I'm going to be speaking at [the ruby hoedown](http://rubyhoedown.com) in August on "how to be simply awesome."
+It's basically a run down of how [halorgium](http://github.com/halorgium) and I are winning on the regular.
 Unfortunately I won't be there for the full conference because I'm catching a plane to Austin later that night.

 The next day in Austin I'll be presenting at <a href="http://lonestarrubyconf.com/">Lone Star Ruby Conf</a> on the same topic with a slightly different title.
 I'm hoping my connecting flights allow this to happen because I'm pretty excited about the subject.
 I just gave the talk internally at EY and it needs a little work but I think I finally understand how to present the topic to people.

-<strong>I'm speaking at <a href="http://alohaonrails.com">a conference in HAWAII</a></strong>, aloha on rails.
+**I'm speaking at [a conference in HAWAII](http://alohaonrails.com">a conference in HAWAII)**, aloha on rails.
 I'm doing a talk on open source software and independent hip hop label's evolution over the last decade or so.
 I'm gonna do my best to not come off like a marketing douche bag, but I'm going to present a bunch of similarities between open source craftsmanship and successful indie rappers.
 You should go come!
 I'm hoping to get some surfing in, let me know if you're interested!